Session Replay

 UserStreams.png

-The replay view will then appear in the right-hand panel, where you'll be able to:
+The replay view appears in the right-hand panel, where you can:

 • Expand the view